victorkohler/pwf/docs/quickstart.rst

 of this function is to do whatever work you need perform and return something back to the server.

-The view function requres you to pass in the request object and any variable you've defined in your path.
+The view function requires you to pass in the request object and any variable you've defined in your path.

-Example of a view function that does some very basic work before returning a JSON object with some very useful data: ::
+Example of a view function that does some basic work before returning a JSON object with some very useful data: ::

     import json